austincrim/austincrim.com-astro/src/content/posts/from-react-to-react-native.md

 ---
-title: 'From React to React Native: a journal'
+title: "From React to React Native: a journal"
 lede: Ongoing tips, lessons, and frustrations from a web guy taking on native development
 datePublished: 2024-05-22
 draft: false